szgula/UofG_DSP/Project_2_FIR/readme.md

 ## 1 ECG filtering
 ### Ex 1
 The goal of this exercise was to implement Python FIR filter class.
-To realize the task, we decided to use the following implementation structure:
+To realise the task, we decided to use the following implementation structure:

     class FIRFilter:
         def __init__(self, impulse_response_coef: np.array) -> None: